Blood: Composition, Functions, Transfusion and Blood Group

-On an average, a healthy man has about 5 litres of blood in the body, while woman has about 500ml less than man.
+On average, a healthy man has about 5 litres of blood in the body, while a woman has about 500 ml less than man.
 So, total blood is about 60-80 ml/kg of body weight.

 Red Blood Corpuscles (RBC)

-Also known as erythrocytes are disc- shaped cells concave in the middle and visible under a microscope.
+RBC is also known as erythrocytes.
+They are disc-shaped cells concave in the middle and visible under a microscope.
 RBC carries oxygen from the lungs to all the cells of the body.
-They have no nucleus and contain a pigment called haemoglobin which is made up of an iron containing pigment known as haema and a protein called globin.
-RBCs are produced in the spleen and the bone marrow and live for about four months because they lack nucleus.
+They have no nucleus and contain a pigment called haemoglobin which is made up of an iron-containing pigment known as haema and a protein called globin.
+RBCs are produced in the spleen and the bone marrow and live for about four months because they lack a nucleus.
 So, when we donate blood to save the life of a person, then the loss of blood from our body is recovered within a day because red blood cells are made very fast in the bone marrow.
-Life of the RBC is about 100-120 days.
+The life of the RBC is about 100-120 days.